Phala-Network/phala-wiki-next/content/en-us/general/applications/setup-identity.md

 Phala Network provides a naming system that allows participants to add personal information to their on-chain account and subsequently ask for verification of this information by [registrars](#khala-registrars).

 After your identity is added, it can be used in many applications in Phala or Khala ecosystem.
-For example, in Secure Worker Mining, this will help you attracting delegators to trust and vote for you.
+For example, in Secure Worker Mining, this will help you attract delegators to trust and vote for you.

 <p align="center">
   <a href="https://app.phala.network/delegate/">